 Instead, the investigators discovered that remedial works, including steel fabrication and welding carried out during construction in response to observations of a sagging roof, were not sufficient to ensure the integrity of the stadium.

-DBH’s Deputy Chief Executive of Building Quality David Kelly says the Department, which has referred the investigation report to the NZ Police and the Department of Labour, is already implementing changes to design, construction and quality assurance processes as part of its response to the Canterbury earthquakes.
-Improvements, he says, will come through training, building code adjustments, risk-based consenting and – when they are introduced – Design and Feature reports.
+DBH’s Deputy Chief Executive of Building Quality, David Kelly, says the department which has referred the investigation report to the NZ Police and the Department of Labour, is already implementing changes to design, construction, and quality assurance processes as part of its response to the Canterbury earthquakes.
+Improvements, he says, will come through training, building code adjustments, risk-based consenting, and – when they are introduced – design and feature report.

-“We’re working with industry to highlight the importance of skills, competency and training to ensure all commercial buildings are built right first time,” Kelly says.
+“We’re working with the industry to highlight the importance of skills, competency, and training to ensure all commercial buildings are built right the first time,” Kelly says.

 Mayor Tim Shadbolt had declared that there had been prior concerns about the stadium’s roof structure.
 The roof was told to be too flat.
 The Ministry of Business, Innovation, and Employment reported that the roof collapse is accounted for heavy snow and defects in the construction of the steel tube trusses in the roof.
 The report has found that the collapse has likely started in one of the roof’s beams which is a chain reaction passed through other trusses.
 The spine trusses then fell to the ground and the support columns collapsed.
 The same report also highlighted concerns about areas of the stadium that involved design and construction modifications and welding on site.

 There were several investigations into the damage, construction defects, and material deficiencies that were identified as contributors to the collapse.
 The New Zealand Police Department involved in the investigation did not file any charges, no criminal liability was found.
 A new stadium renamed ILT Stadium Southland was opened in 2014.